 Learners who achieve this qualification could progress to:

 - Level 3 and 4 NVQs in Advice and Guidance

 - Level 5 Advanced Diploma in Integrative Counselling

 - Foundation Degrees in, for example, Health and Social Care, Addictions Counselling, Care, Counselling and Working with Young People

 This course will be delivered at different times of the year.

 Please see Announcements on the homepage for the most up to date information on course dates and times.

 Learners must have a Level 2 counselling qualification or equivalent to gain entry to this course.
 Courses will only run pending sufficient numbers.

 Venue: We currently deliver all of our counselling courses from The Clervaux Exchange, Clervaux Terrace, Jarrow, NE32 5UP Please contact us for further information.

 Cost £700.
-This can be paid in full upfront on start date of the course or before using cash, cheque or standing order.
+This can be paid in full upfront or on the start date of the course, or in monthly installments via standing order.